 Our comprehensive treatment and rehabilitation services support participants on their path to recovery.
-We aim to help them to gain the necesary skills to live independently in their own home, develop a supportive network in their own community, obtain an education, and get a job.
+We aim to help them to gain the necessary skills to live independently in their own home, develop a supportive network in their own community, obtain an education, and get a job.

 Our clinical treatment services for adults with mental illness and/or co-occurring substance use disorders offer individual, group and family therapy; psychiatric assessment; medication management and education; crisis services; integrated dual disorder treatment and more.
 We also offer Primary Care services for individuals with serious mental illness.

 PROS is a treatment and rehabilitation program for adults (18+ years old) with serious mental illness, providing assistance with the mental health and substance use issues that prevent participants from achieving their life goals.

 Located in Brooklyn, Queens, and Manhattan, the program helps participants gain the necessary skills to live independently, to get a job and to develop the support to integrate into their community.

 Our two accredited clubhouses in the Bronx and Queens work with adults (18+ years old) diagnosed with mental illness and/or co-occurring disorders to live meaningful and productive lives.

 The clubhouse setting provides opportunities for members to work, learn new skills, and join a community to advocate for access to the rights of all individuals to employment, stable housing, relationships, education and quality of life.

 The Bronx Assisted Competitive Employment (ACE) program offers supported employment services to adults (18+ years old) with mental health and co-occurring substance use diagnoses.